javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 We reached the limits of Moore's Law and the industry had to shift to be smarter rather than faster and faster.
 I hope we follow the same path.

+## 29. You need to understand the bussiness to get most of your data

+When you don't understand what you are modelling you are not getting everything you can from the data.

+There are always rules you can exploit in order to make it faster or simpler.

+I spend 80% of my time thinking on how to optimize data access for large amounts of data in order to get low latency queries.
+There are a few generic rules that you can use to optimize (see #4, #12 and #25) but what makes the difference is when you use bussiness rules.

+There are some of them you can usually extract with some statistics and usage patterns but others you need to understand the bussiness you are in.

+Well, no matter what you do, you should try to understand what your work is about.